 Potting soil and potting mix are two different gardening materials used for the same purpose.
 While both of them are frequently used interchangeably, they are widely different from each other.
-Any professional in landscape maintenance services can easily tell between potting soils and potting mix.
-Since they are both used to grow plants inside a container, most people can get confused between which one they should be using for their plants.
+Any professional in landscape maintenance services can easily tell the difference between potting mix and potting soil.
+Since they are both used to grow plants inside a container, most individuals get confused between potting mix vs potting soil and which gardening products to use to grow their plants.

-The Difference Between Potting Soil and Potting Mix
+The Difference Between Potting Mix and Potting Soil

 In this article, we will look at the differences between potting soil and potting mix.
-You can find both the products at the shop, so it is essential to understand how to differentiate between the two.
-If there’s no label on the containers, there are high chances that you might get the wrong product, leading to poor plant growth.
+You can find potting soil or potting mix gardening products at the shop, so it is essential to understand how to differentiate between the two.
+If there’s no label on the containers, there are high chance that you might get the wrong product, leading to poor plant growth.
 Let’s look at the difference in detail.

 However, it is recommended to never use potting soil alone in the container.
 The soil will easily become compact and doesn’t leave any space.
 It will block off air circulation, which will not lead to proper growth of the plant.
-Experts in landscape maintenance services suggest never to use garden soil in isolation for growing indoor plants.
+Local landscaping and lawn care services experts suggest never using garden soil in isolation for growing indoor plants.
 It is a less-than-ideal growth medium.

 There are several advantages of using potting soil.
 First of all, it is cheaper to acquire than the mix.
 You can get it from your garden.
 Secondly, it is 100% organic.
 Pure garden soil only comprises dirt, making it ideal to grow plants.
 But even though it is high-quality and long lasting, using it without any mix will take more time for the seeds to germinate.